shaigeva/shaigeva.github.io/shai_site/content/posts/10_footguns/08_test_doubles_everywhere.md

 The essence of the idea is to use test doubles, but selectively verify their correctness until we get an acceptable tradeoff.

-Another way to “use test doubles and verify” is by caching recordings.
+Another way to "use test doubles and verify" is by caching recordings.
 We can record HTTP requests, DB actions, or anything else.